 Real estate investors typically look for good deals that can make them money.
 This might work in your favor, depending on your situation.
-Whether you already have an offer to purchase your home from a qualified investor or are seeking an investor to purchase your home to help you avoid foreclosure or unload the family home you've inherited, there are some important things you should know about the process to ensure you get a fair deal that is mutually beneficial.
+Perhaps you already have an offer to purchase your home from a qualified investor or you're seeking an investor to purchase your home to help you avoid foreclosure.
+Maybe you need an investor to help you unload the family home you've inherited.
+Whatever the case, there are some important things you should know about the process to ensure you get a fair deal that is mutually beneficial.

 Speak with a qualified real estate agent who deals with investors on a regular basis.
 An experienced real estate agent can tell you what to expect during the sales process, help you price your home for the current market conditions and might even be able to set you up with a local investor.
 Some real estate agents work with investors and real estate flippers who might have an interest in purchasing your home, remodeling it and selling it for profit.
 Real estate agents often receive requests for leads on investment properties, and working with an agent could put you in touch with the right buyer.